Analyze successful stores in existing markets

 - Click Run.

-The selected variables are added as criteria and the layer symbology updates to reflect the new criteria scores.
+The selected variables are added as criteria.
+The layer symbology updates to reflect the new criteria scores.

 Adjust suitability criteria weights

-Before calculating the final score, all suitability criteria will be reviewed in the Suitability Analysis pane, where you can assign weight values to criteria.
+Before calculating the final score, you'll review all suitability criteria in the Suitability Analysis pane.
+You'll assign weight values to criteria so more important criteria have a larger impact on the suitability score.

 - In the Contents pane, ensure the Suitability Analysis Candidate Sites layer is selected.
-On the Suitability tab, in the Criteria group, click Suitability Criteria.
+On the Suitability Analysis tab, in the Criteria group, click Suitability Analysis Pane.

-The presence of temporary parking has been shown in the existing market to significantly increase premium drop-off service customers, so the weight for these criteria will be increased.
+The presence of temporary parking has been shown in the existing market to significantly increase premium drop-off service customers, so you'll increase the weight for these criteria.

-- For the Tmp Parking Spots criteria, for Weight, type 17.
-Click the Lock button.
+- For the Tmp Parking Spots criteria, change the weight to 17 percent.
+Click the lock button.

 Locking the value ensures that changes to other criteria will not affect this weight.

-- For Pct Parking Assigned, set Weight to 17, and click the Lock button.
+- For Pct Parking Assigned, change the weight to 17.
+Click the lock button.

-Scores are recalculated, and the highest-ranked candidate site trade area, based on applied criteria, is shaded in red.
+You've finished adding and weighting criteria.
+On the map, the highest-ranked candidate site trade area, based on applied criteria, is shaded in red.
 In this case, the University Lake candidate is the ideal site.

-- In the Contents pane, drag the Candidate_Sites layer above the Suitability Analysis Candidate Sites layer.
+- In the Contents pane, turn off the Submarket Suitability Analysis layer.

 - Save the project.

-You've methodically narrowed your search from nine candidate markets to desirable neighborhoods within the most suitable market, and then pinpointed the best site.
-Next, to further validate your results, you'll run a series of infographics and summary reports on the selected site.
+You've narrowed your search from nine candidate markets to desirable neighborhoods within the most suitable market, and then pinpointed the best site.
+Next, to further validate your results, you'll create a series of infographics and summary reports for the selected site.

 Generate summary reports